Woodford Hill, Dominica: The Plantation Economy and Emancipation

-The area had gently sloping land and was one of the largest sugar producing estates on island.
-Five years before the emancipation of the British West Indies, 112 enslaved people worked in Woodford Hill, producing 66,000 lbs of sugar, 2,550 gallons of rum and 400 gallons of molasses.
-The ruins of the sugar plantation can still be seen by the seashore.
-The post-emancipation village of Woodford Hill developed on hilly land between the former Woodford Hill Estate and Hodges.
+Ownership in the Late 19th and Early 20th Centuries

 At the end of the 19th century Woodford Hill was 1,123 acres large and the estate was bought by Estates Investment Trust of Dominica who owned it until they sold it to Captain William James Ross Stebbings in the 1930s.
 Stebbings was appointed by the King to be an unofficial member of the Executive Council of the Presidency of Dominica in 1934.

+The Woodford Hill Bay Dispute

 In June 1937, Stebbings notably gave notice to fishermen who had boats beached at Woodford Hill and Cariboa Bays to remove the boats and announced that in the future he would not allow anyone to use these Bays without special permission.
 He followed this by instituting proceedings against two fishermen and obtaining severe fines and costs against each of them.
 In response to the fines, the villagers of Woodford Hill and Wesley approached Mr. Lennox Pelham Napier, the elected member of the Legislative Council for their district and husband to Elma Napier, and asked him to prepare a petition to the Government to restore their right to use the area.
 Napier prepared the petition which was signed by an overwhelming majority of the people of Woodford Hill and Wesley.
 Before the petition was read at Council, Stebbings approached Mr. Napier and suggested a compromise resolution, which he accepted.
 In 1938, Captain Stebbings consented to allow a small strip of Woodford Hill beach to the Northern side of the bay to be used by the public.
 He also agreed to allow the villagers the right to wash their clothes at the mouth of the Woodford Hill river.
 At the time, he refused to compromise on Cariboa.

+Mid-20th Century Ownership and Agricultural Development

 The estate was then acquired by Frobel Laville in the 1940s who sold it to Ernest J. Foley and Geoffrey B. Band in 1948 who established Antilles Products Limited.
 They owned it until Geest Banana Company, founded by Dutch brothers John and Leonard van Geest, purchased the estate in 1954.

+Government Acquisition and Land Distribution

 In 1974, the Dominica Labour Party government, under the leadership of Patrick John, acquired 400 acres of the estate along the coast from Geest Industries and other landowners for the building of an airport and other projects.
 These projects were supposed to be developed under an agreement with Barbadian weapons smuggler Sydney Burnett-Alleyne.
 Mass protests led to the resignation of Patrick John and the planned projects were not forthcoming.
 In the late 1970s and 1980s Geest divided the rest of the estate into farm lots and they were sold mainly to villagers of the northeast.